-AH551 Legal and Ethical Issues of Healthcare Management CU 3:6,6,6
+AH551 Legal and Ethical Issues of Healthcare Management 3 credits Prerequisite: None

 In this course students examine the legal and ethical issues impacting healthcare management.
 The concepts of law, professional accountability, legal liability, negligence, malpractice and criminal offense are explored.
 Specific laws and/or statutes governing healthcare practitioners are reviewed in addition to the application of those principles and ethical considerations while providing healthcare.